What is Cardiovascular Diseases?

-- aneurysm, a bulge in the artery (or artery enlargement) that is most likely to rupture and bleed
+- Aneurysm, is a bulge in the artery (or artery enlargement) that is most likely to rupture and bleed

-- atherosclerosis, formation of plaque along the walls of blood vessels causing narrowness and restriction of oxygen-rich blood flow
+- Atherosclerosis, the formation of plaque along the walls of blood vessels causing narrowness and restriction of oxygen-rich blood flow

-- Raynaud’s disease, causing arteries to spasm and temporary restriction of blood flow
+- Raynaud's disease, causes arteries to spasm and temporary restriction of blood flow

-- venous blood clot, which can break and become hazardous if they move to the pulmonary artery
+- Venous blood clot, can break and become hazardous if they move to the pulmonary artery

 - Buerger's disease, which can cause blood clots and inflammation, usually in the legs, and which may lead to gangrene formation

-- ischemic stroke, blood clot moves to the brain and result in damage
+- In ischemic stroke, blood clot moves to the brain and result in damage

 Symptoms of Cardiovascular disease ICD 10